Learn Animal Acupuncture

-- Claire Peterson, DVM, will present small animal anatomy & physical exam details, and Keri O’Neill DVM will present on equine anatomy and physical exam details.
+- Claire Peterson, DVM, will present on anatomy and physical exam details of small animals.

-This course is approved and certified by the state of Maryland for licensure in Maryland.
-Students who complete this course will qualify to take the exam for national certification by the American Board of Animal Acupuncture.
+- This course is approved and certified by the state of Maryland for the practice of animal acupuncture.

 Why Should an Acupuncturist Study Animal Acupuncture?